Keyboard Shortcuts

 Can I change the dictation shortcut from Fn to something else?
 The Fn key is the default and recommended trigger.
 Check Settings for available customization options.

 Does the Fn key conflict with macOS system shortcuts?
 TalkWriter intercepts the Fn key specifically for dictation.
 If you use Fn for emoji input or other macOS features, you may need to adjust your macOS keyboard settings under System Settings > Keyboard.
+See Fn Key Not Working for details.

 Was this helpful?
 Let us know at support@talkwriter.ai